 When will I receive my dividend check?

-General dividend checks will be mailed to qualified policyholders in March of 2019.
+General dividend checks will be mailed to qualified policyholders on March 19.
 But you can see how much you're set to receive before then by signing up for the policyholder portal.

 Is the dividend taxable?

 Because the general dividend is a return of premium to the customer, we don't issue a 1099 for the dividend.
 If you have tax questions related to your general dividend, you should consult with your tax advisor.